mbrethes/hearts-cafe/README.md

 With its reasonably slick interface and lack of obvious bugs, this game won the first place of the competition back then, and I was very happy about that ;-).

+## License

+This program is released under the [GNU General Public License version 3](LICENSE).

 ## Build instructions

 Note that the last time I cross-compiled this game was in 2003 using [Devkit Advance](http://devkitadv.sourceforge.net/) on Linux.
 Your mileage may vary.

 Clone this repository, place yourself in the root directory containing the [Makefile](Makefile), edit the Makefile to give the paths of your Devkit, and type "make".

+The main game file is [Hearts.c](Hearts.c).

-The game relies on the [SGADE](https://sourceforge.net/projects/sgade/), an open-source library.
+The game relies on the [SGADE](https://sourceforge.net/projects/sgade/), version 1.01, an [open-source](include/SoLicense.txt) library.
 Its source code is not included, instead you get precompiled binaries in the [lib](lib) folder.
-If you want to get the source code, it should still be available on sourceforge (see Credits below).
+If you want to get the source code, it should still be available on the project's sourceforge page (see Credits below).

 If you need to run the game on real hardware, it needs to be patched to include a specific checksum that is required by the GBA upon startup.
 But it should run as-is on an emulator (tested on [BoycottAdvance](https://gbadev.org/tools.php?showinfo=200)).

 ## Credits